Protract-123/BearSSL-PS3/README.md

 3. Build the entire solution

 This will create the PS3_Release folder in the root of the cloned git repository.
 This should contain BearSSL.a and BearSSL-Test.self.
 The test application can then be run, and it should print a variety of logs which can be viewed through a tool like ProDG.

+Please note that there may be an error when building using a fresh copy of the PS3 SDK.
+If you go to the source of the file which has the issue, there should be multiple "noexcept" which can be removed to fix the error.
+No idea if this is good practice, but it's what worked for me

 I suggest copying the built static linked library and the "inc" folder to somewhere in usr\local\cell so it can be easily used in your projects.